Special polls inSurigao del Norteimminent after SC finally rules Dinagat not a province

 Bernal said the decision was already forwarded to the different parties including the COMELEC office in Manila last October 5.

-THIS WRITERtried to contact/reach Caraga COMELEC Regional Director Francisco Pobe to get his comment about the SC ruling and or whether special elections was already scheduled for Surigao del Norte.
+PNAtried to reach Caraga COMELEC Regional Director Francisco Pobe to get his comment about the SC ruling and or whether special elections was already scheduled for Surigao del Norte.

 In the last May 10, 2010 elections, newcomer and former Dep Ed Regional Director Sol Folcadilla Matugas defeated then incumbent Surigao del Norte Governor Robert Ace Barbers, son of former DILG secretary and the late Senator Robert Zabala Barbers.